-This note deals with the implementation and control of a Dual Active Bridge converter (aka DAB converter).
-First, the topology and the theoretical aspects of…
+This note presents several modulation techniques to operate a Dual Active Bridge (DAB) converter.
+First, the topology and the theoretical aspects of the Dual Active…

 Some power sources, like solar panels, present power characteristics that strongly depend on the operating conditions.
 In such cases, Maximum Power Point Tracking (MPPT) is often applied to maximize the extracted power.